que lloren

 Some History:

-Ivy Queen is a Reggaetonera - meaning: she is a musical artist in a male dominated field.
-I look up to her as a powerful woman who, in the presence of men who sing about people like her as if they were objects, uses her voice to Rise Against the occasion.
-Reggaeton is so important to me as a Boricua.
-It is the genre that got my people into the mainstream consciousness.
-After having been conquered over and over again, basically ever since Columbus landed on our shores, the biggest struggle for a Boricua is the struggle to be seen.
+As a Reggaetonera, Ivy Queen is a musical artist in a male dominated field.
+I look up to her as a powerful woman who - in the presence of men who sing about people like her as if they were objects - uses her voice to Rise Against.

 Some Real Shit: